-If You have elected the automatic premium loan provision, and You do not pay a premium by its due date, the premium will automatically be borrowed from the cash value of the Policy.
-If You have not elected the automatic premium loan provision and You do not surrender a Policy within 60 days after the date of default, We apply the Policy's cash value minus any loan and interest to purchase continued insurance.

-You may choose either extended-term insurance or reduced paid-up whole life insurance for the continued insurance.
-If the Insured is rated as standard class, You automatically have the extended-term insurance if You make no choice.
+If You have not elected the automatic premium loan provision and You do not surrender a Policy within 31 days after the date of default, We apply the Policy's Cash Value minus any loan and interest to purchase continued insurance.
+If the Insured is rated as standard class, You automatically have the extended term insurance option if You make no other choice.
 If We rated the Policy for extra mortality risks, You automatically receive the reduced paid-up whole life insurance option.
 Both options are for fixed life insurance, and neither option requires the further payment of premiums.